ymichael/xbns/README.md

   (that make use of the `net` stack)
 - TODO

-## `git`
+## `utils`
-- Contains functions to interface with `git` for UPGRADE mode in the Pong application.
+- Contains functions to interface with the cli to help manage nodes.
-- test
+- Eg. git, time setting etc.

 ## Installing dependencies
 ```sh